isomeric/isomer-ldap/README.rst

 =======

-This module requires an installed libldap.so and is currently not fully suited for ordinary LDAP operation since it is a prototype to connect HFOS' authentication module with c-base' uid/pin LDAP service.
+This module requires an installed libldap.so and is currently not fully suited for ordinary LDAP operation since it is a prototype to connect Isomer' authentication module with c-base' uid/pin LDAP service.

 On Debian you can just do: